Birth & birth certificate

 • Photo IDs of the parents

-• in case of foreign citizenship: valid passports/ID cards of the parents
+• for foreign nationals: valid passports/identity cards of the parents

-• Academic degrees (official notice with legal force, sponsorship or doctorate certificate)
+• Academic degrees (notification with legal force, graduation or doctorate certificate)

-• If the parents reside abroad: confirmation of registration
+• If the parents live abroad: confirmation of registration

 If you have a foreign reference, please always contact Service Unit Registry office and citizenship - Birth.. in advance by phone or e-mail. in order to clarify all particularities.